 Corrosion Control Program

-Why is the City of Hamilton implementing a Corrosion Control Program?
+Why did City of Hamilton implement a Corrosion Control Program?

 The goal of the Corrosion Control Program is to reduce the amount of lead in tap water.
 This will help protect Hamilton citizens from the potential health impacts of lead.
-Corrosion control is required by the Ministry of the Environment and Climate Change (MOECC) Safe Drinking Water Act.
+Corrosion control is required by the Ministry of the Environment, Conservation and Parks (MECP) Safe Drinking Water Act.

 Three options for corrosion control were identified and evaluated: